rjcorwin/spec-template/templates/README.md

 ### 1. Start with the TODO
 Review `TODO.md` to understand the project phases and what needs to be done.

-### 2. Write Your PRD
+### 2. Write Your Requirements
-Begin with `PRD.md` to define what you're building.
+Begin with `REQUIREMENTS.md` to define what you're building.
 This is your foundation document.

 ### 3. Conduct Research
 Use `INVESTIGATION.md` to document your research, analysis, and findings.